RuePat/RuePat/README.md

 9. An Ethics Discussion on the Netflix Prize Dataset and presentation
 10. Image Segmentation Using K-Means Clustering
 11. Image Segmentation using SegNet, Random Forest and U-net on retinal OCT scans.
-12. Identifying Birds based on their calls using CNN – Differentiating between 5 species of Flycatchers, using Mel spectrograms.
+12. Identifying Birds based on their calls (Audio) using CNN – Differentiating between 5 species of Flycatchers, using Mel spectrograms, Efficientnet- B0.
+13. Implementations of Regression, Decision trees, Random Forests, SVMs, Time Series, Markov Models, Statistical Modelling ETC

+**In Robotics**
+1. SLAM implementation using ROS libraries
+2. Design of an Custom Bamboo Recumbent Bicycle Frame- Sponsored by BAMBOOCHI BICYCLES, India - Created a unique methodology
+3. Design and Manufacturing of an autonomous Quadruped robot which can jump on obstables - ROBOCON 2019
+4. Design and Manufacturing of a remote controlled wheeled robot, with a loading and throwing mechanism for a non-symmetrical object - ROBOCON 2019
+5. Design and Manufacturing of an all- Terrain vehicle (Part of Chassis and Suspension design team )

 ------------------------------------------------